slatedocs/slate/source/includes/getting-started.md

 ##Undoing a Delivery Attempt

-If the driver makes a mistake, you might want to provide the ability to undo a [DeliveryAttempt](#deliveryattempt).
+If the user makes a mistake, you might want to provide the ability to undo a [DeliveryAttempt](#deliveryattempt).
 If that's the case, here's how:

 ```java
 FoxtrotSDK.getInstance().undoDeliveryAttempt("A_DELIVERY_ID");